What42Pizza/AASM/README.md

 - the keyword "function" acts as a label
 - push and pop are for the stack and they're used for functions
 - calling a function (as in "Factorial()") is just a JSR to that label
-- return just returns from a sub-routine, after pushing a value (or multiple values) to the stack
+- return just returns from a sub-routine, after pushing a value to the stack

 <br />